Insights | Resonance

 Written by Anna Casey, Katherine Labombarde, and Jay Chicobe | September 19, 2023

-Locally led cross-sector partnerships are critical for sustainable, impactful, and scalable solutions to complex development challenges such as global poverty, food insecurity, climate change, human trafficking, gender inequity, and others.
-Although the importance of private sector engagement (PSE) and the opportunities it presents has been embraced by the international development community for years, implementers of donor-funded projects must not overlook the role of local institutions when it comes to cross-sector collaboration for development and sustainability.
+Locally led cross-sector partnerships are critical for sustainable, impactful, and scalable solutions to complex development challenges such as global poverty, food insecurity, climate change, and gender inequity.
+Although the importance of private sector engagement (PSE) has been embraced for years, many funders continue to overlook the role of local institutions for cross-sector collaboration to drive sustainability and impact outcomes.

-Resonance has been driving PSE processes and implementing cross-sector partnerships since its founding in 2005.
-During that time, we’ve worked with thousands of local experts and partners, and we’ve seen varying degrees of success in donor-funded projects’ efforts to cultivate and sustain locally led partnerships.
-Throughout our journey and via dedication to sound monitoring, evaluation, and learning (MEL) we’ve documented key learnings, promising practices, and tips for successful locally led cross-sector collaboration.
+Resonance has driven PSE implemented cross-sector partnerships since its founding in 2005.
+We have worked with thousands of local experts and witnessed varying degrees of success to cultivate and sustain locally led partnerships.
+Throughout our journey we have documented key learnings, promising practices, and tips for successful locally led cross-sector collaboration.

 1. Hire a strong local Partnership Specialist (or Cultivate One!).

-Step one in driving locally led PSE is to engage a dynamic Partnership Specialist if available who brings to the table local networks, contextual knowledge, and experience building cross-sector partnerships to spearhead efforts on the ground on a day-to-day basis.
+Step one in driving locally led PSE is to engage a dynamic Partnership Specialist who brings local networks, contextual knowledge, and experience building cross-sector partnerships to spearhead efforts on the ground on a day-to-day basis.

-In those countries where cross-sector partnerships are a more nascent concept and thus a partnership specialist is not overtly identifiable, implementing organizations should consider cultivating someone with networking capacity as well as depth across an array of partnership soft skills at the local level to fill this important role.
+Where cross-sector partnerships are more nascent and a local partnership specialist is not easily identified, organizations should consider cultivating someone with networking capacity as well as depth across an array of partnership soft skills at the local level to fill this role.
+With training and exposure to the LABS methodology (see Figure 1 below), a local hire with experience in relationship-building, problem-solving, negotiation, and broad familiarity with the private sector or market-driven solutions, can become a critical facilitator.

-Resonance leans heavily on the local Partnership Specialists that we hire to advise on which private sector companies, organizations, and stakeholders we should be talking to, open doors for initial meetings, ensure that PSE activities and support provided to local partner organizations is culturally and contextually relevant and appropriate, and serve as our eyes and ears on the ground
+Resonance uses local Partnership Specialists to advise on which private sector companies, organizations, and stakeholders we should talk to, open doors for initial meetings, ensure that activities are culturally and contextually relevant and appropriate, and serve as our eyes and ears on the ground.

 Learn 5 Interview Questions to Ask When Hiring a Partnership Specialist

-To ensure partnerships are sustainable and impactful in the long run, partnership activities should be housed within local institutions like universities, government initiatives, and NGOs.
-These actors should be engaged as active participants in the partnership/activity design process early on.
-A transition plan should be built right into the initial partnership design with a focus on capacitating local partners to assume ownership and management of partnerships over time without the need for external support.
+To ensure long-term sustainability, partnership activities should be housed within local institutions like universities, government initiatives, and NGOs.
+These actors should be active participants in the early design process.
+A transition plan should be included in the initial partnership design with a focus on capacitating local partners to assume ownership and management over time without the need for external support.

-For example, as a sub-implementer tasked with building cross-sector partnerships to combat illegal fishing and advance sustainable fisheries management on the USAID Fish Right project in the Philippines, Resonance built up a consortium of local partners to implement 12 strategic partnerships.
-The multiple workstreams were led through various local NGOs, universities, government platforms, innovation and business incubators, and other organizations.
+For example, as a sub-implementer tasked with building cross-sector partnerships to combat illegal fishing and advance sustainable fisheries management on Fish Right in the Philippines, Resonance built a consortium of local partners to implement 12 strategic partnerships.
+Workstreams were led through various local NGOs, universities, government platforms, innovation and business incubators, and other organizations.

-In many cases, Resonance’s role centered on facilitating introductions between public and private sector organizations that had not worked closely together previously.
-Not only did these organizations discover they could reduce gaps in resources or capacities by collaborating, but also a few financing providers were able to identify value and mitigate risks in expanding their clientele to include small-scale fishers’ groups or entrepreneurs.
+Resonance’s role centered on facilitating introductions between public and private sector organizations that had not worked closely together previously.
+These organizations discovered they could reduce gaps in resources or capacities by collaborating, and financing providers could identify value and mitigate risks to expand offerings for small-scale fishers’ groups.

 Figure 2 below highlights one such partnership driven by local actors through Fish Right.

-3. Bake PSE capacity development for local partners into your core project activities.
+3. Bake local PSE capacity development into core activities.

-For example, through our work on the USAID funded Youth Advance project, which focuses on improving livelihoods for vulnerable youth in Liberia, Resonance is leading an ongoing series of PSE trainings and mentorship support for Youth Serving Local Organizations (YSLOs) consisting of NGOs who support youth empowerment and employment in project counties.
+For example, through our work on the Youth Advance project, which focused on improving livelihoods for vulnerable youth in Liberia, Resonance led an ongoing series of PSE trainings and mentorship support for Youth Serving Local Organizations (YSLOs) consisting of NGOs who support youth empowerment and employment.

-Throughout our three years on the project, our approach intentionally shifted from Resonance-led to locally led partnership development and management by equipping YSLOs with the skills to identify, approach, and engage local companies, design partnership concepts, execute MOUs and manage partnership activities on an ongoing basis.
-At the time this was written, Resonance helped formalize ten MOUs between local Youth Advance partners and private sector companies, with more in the works, and continues to provide strategic guidance and PSE training for YSLOs.
+Throughout our three years on the project, our approach intentionally shifted from Resonance-led to locally led partnership development and management.
+We equipped YSLOs with the skills to identify, approach, and engage local companies, design partnership concepts, execute MOUs and manage partnership activities on an ongoing basis.
+Resonance helped formalize more than ten MOUs between local Youth Advance partners and private sector companies.

 Figure 3 below highlights the most commonly requested support needs from the dozens of YSLO representatives that Resonance has trained through Youth Advance and other projects to date.